 EDATE

-The EDATE function adds or subtracts a specified number of months to a given date, returning the resulting date.
-This function is useful for calculating future or past dates relative to a given date.
+The EDATE function adds or subtracts a specified number of months to a given date and returns the resulting date.
+It is useful for calculating future or past dates relative to a given date.

 Example explanation